-There are shared, VPS and dedicated plans, for instance.
-WordPress and application hosting.
-Cloud hosting, reseller plans, load balancers, backup schemes, domain registration, SSL certificates and more.
+There are shared hosting (opens in new tab), VPS (opens in new tab) and dedicated servers (opens in new tab), for instance.
+WordPress hosting (opens in new tab) and application hosting (opens in new tab). cloud hosting (opens in new tab), reseller hosting (opens in new tab), load balancers, backup schemes, domain registration, SSL certificates and more.

 You're not restricted to Linux products.
 Just about everything in the range is also available in a Windows flavor, though for a small price premium.

-Shared plans can be hosted in US, Europe, South Africa, India and Australia, and VPS and dedicated plans add more options (Canada, Singapore, new locations in the US and Europe.)
+Shared plans can be hosted in US, Europe, Singapore, South Africa, India and Australia, and VPS and dedicated plans add more options (Canada, France, Germany, Ireland, South Korea, Japan, more.)

 - Want to try Accu Web Hosting?
 Check out the website here (opens in new tab)

-Accu Web Hosting plans all have explicit (but high) limits on bandwidth and storage, which could be a problem for some.
-But in reality, all providers have limits: they just hide them behind vague 'fair usage' clauses in the small print, ensuring no-one knows what they are.
+Accu Web Hosting plans don't claim to offer unlimited bandwidth and storage, but we don't see that as an issue.
+The limits are generally set very high; even the cheapest shared hosting plan includes 10GB storage and 500GB monthly bandwidth, probably enough for most consumer and many business sites.
+And in reality, all providers have limits: they just hide them behind vague 'fair usage' clauses in the small print, ensuring no-one knows what they are.

-Headline prices aren't the lowest, but they're very reasonable (shared hosting from $2.99 a month, VPS from $10), and they often get better when you drill into the details (VPS plans are fully managed, for instance.)
+Headline prices aren't quite the lowest, but they're very reasonable (shared hosting (opens in new tab) from $3.09 a month on the three year plan, VPS (opens in new tab) from $10 on an annual plan), and they often get better when you drill into the details (VPS plans are fully managed, for instance.)

-(When you're comparing prices, keep in mind that Accu Web doesn't do introductory discounts.
+(When you're comparing prices, keep in mind that Accu Web doesn't do introductory discounts, making it look a little more expensive than it really is.
 That's bad if you're hoping to save a pile on money by getting cheap hosting over three or four years.
 But it's good over shorter plans, as it means your costs aren't going to double or more on renewal.)

 24/7 support is available via email, live chat and telephone (US) if you run into trouble, and you're protected by a 30-day money-back guarantee (7-day for VPS plans.)

-Accu Web's shared hosting begins with its Personal Web Hosting plan.
-This imposes various limits, but there's nothing that will affect the average small site: 10GB storage, 150 email accounts and 'only' 500GB traffic is going to be enough for many users.
-(Even with a bulky web page size of 5MB, that's 100,000 page views a month.)
+Accu Web's shared hosting begins with its Personal Web Hosting plan (opens in new tab).
+This imposes various limits, but as we mentioned above, there's nothing that will affect the average small site: 10GB storage, 150 email accounts and 'only' 500GB traffic is going to be enough for many users.
+(Even with a bulky web page size of 5MB, that's 100,000-page views a month.)

 Unusually, even this starter plan enables hosting as many websites as you need, within the storage limit (most providers limit you to hosting one site on their starter plan.)